 For example, in Aragon, the inheritance tax payment has been postponed for 30 days.

-Mercantile and business measures for companies
+Economic measures for companies

 There are some measures that also affect bigger companies.
 Basically, they refer to the main changes corporations will suffer from now on in terms of general legal procedures and some of the rights involved: